linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 22.01.2025
+- Topic: 14 seconds
+- Directory: /posts/2025/January/22
+- Description: ``` 🚀 Build your own social network in just 14 seconds – customizable, flexible, revolutionary. 🎯 This is Web4, and it’s coming soon! 🔥 Are you ready? 🌐 #Web4 #Innovation ``` #SocialNetwork #Linkspreed

 ### 21.01.2025
 - Topic: Just Connect It
 - Directory: /posts/2025/January/21